gokulm/BoltOn/docs/samples.md

-In order to run the Samples projects, SQL server and RabbitMq should be configured.
-If you already have SQL server and RabbitMq installed, please change the appsettings in the BoltOn.Samples.WebApi and BoltOn.Samples.Console projects.
-If you do not have them installed, you could use [docker-compose](#docker-compose), or run SQL Server and RabbitMq separately in docker using the commands mentioned below and change the appsettings.
+In order to run the Samples projects, SQL server, RabbitMq and Redis should be configured.
+If you already have SQL server, RabbitMq and Redis installed, please change the appsettings in the BoltOn.Samples.WebApi and BoltOn.Samples.Console projects.
+If you do not have them installed, you could use [docker-compose](#docker-compose), or run SQL Server, RabbitMq and Redis separately in docker using the commands mentioned below and change the appsettings.

 docker-compose
 --------------